MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/add-or-remove-members-from-groups.md

 2. Click a group name.

-3. In the details pane, on the **Members** tab, click **View all and manage members**.
+3. In the details pane, on the **Members** tab, select **View all and manage members**.

-4. Next to the member you want to remove, click the X.
+4. Next to the member you want to remove, select the X.

 5. Click **Save** to remove the member.